ICPUG Home Page

 As Linux loads various lines of text will be displayed on the screen, probably too quick to read.
 Don't worry.
 This is normal and shows that the operating system is loading.
 It is when the lines of text stop and an error message is given that it is time to get concerned!

-If you are loading Puppy Linux for the first time you will be asked some questions about your keyboard and/or mouse and/or video settings.
+If you are loading Puppy Linux for the first time then, except for Lucid Puppy 5.2.5, you will be asked some questions about your keyboard and/or mouse and/or video settings.
 Please read the screen instructions carefully.

 With Series 1 Puppy selecting an option requires the space bar to be pressed, even if the option is highlighted on the screen.
 Forgetting to press the space bar may lead to unexpected results.
 When you press the space bar a X appears next to the selected item.
 Later Series Puppies do not have this requirement.